JavaScript is required

 Grab some sticky notes and start labeling objects around your house.
 Put the target language word on your refrigerator, mirror, door, desk, lamp, whatever you see regularly.
 Include the article if your language uses them (like "la puerta" for Spanish or "die Tür" for German).

-I know this sounds basic, but you'd be surprised how effective it is.
-You'll see these words dozens of times daily, and the repetition builds vocabulary without any conscious effort.
+I know this sounds basic, but you'd be surprised how effective the language immersion at home is.
+You'll see these foreign language words dozens of times daily, and the repetition builds vocabulary without any conscious effort.
 After a few weeks, you'll know these household items cold.

 Set up one spot in your home that's your language zone.
 This could be a desk, a comfy chair, or even just a specific cushion on your couch.
 Keep your language materials there: books, notebooks, headphones, whatever you use.

-The psychological benefit of having a dedicated space is real.
+The psychological benefit of having a dedicated learning environment is real.
 When you sit there, your brain switches into language mode.
 It's like how some people can't work from bed because their brain associates it with sleep.

 Your phone and computer are probably the things you interact with most every day.
 Switching them to your target language is one of the highest-impact changes you can make.

 Go into your phone settings and change the display language.
 Do the same for your computer, tablet, and any other devices.
 Yes, it'll be confusing for a few days.
-You'll have to figure out where settings are and what buttons do.
-That's exactly the point.
+You'll have to figure out where the settings are and what the buttons do.
+That's exactly the point of how you can become fluent in a language.

 This forces you to learn practical, everyday vocabulary.
 You'll learn words like "settings," "download," "notifications," and "battery" because you need them to function.
 Within a week, you'll navigate everything smoothly, and you'll have absorbed tons of useful vocabulary.